tronprotocol/documentation-en/docs/developers/archive-manifest.md

 startService
 ```
  example
-`warn`:In the above script the `-r` argument is fixed in the first or second argument (optimized in subsequent versions).
+> Note: In the above script the `-r` argument is fixed in the first or second argument (optimized in subsequent versions).
 ```shell
 # just for simplify, locate the snapshot into `/tmp` directory,
 ./start.sh -r -b 5120 -d /tmp/output-directory/database -m 4